Robust measurement of wave function topology on NISQ quantum computers

-The difficulty in using NISQ hardware to measure topological invariants stems from the inherent errors due to the non-fault-tolerant quantum hardware; the issues of noise are omnipresent within NISQ hardware calculations \cite{Preskill_Quantum_2018}, and advanced error mitigation strategies often have to be deployed before \emph{semiquantitative} results are obtained \cite{Kandala_Nature_2019,Hamilton_QMI_2020}.
-These strategies may not suffice; the quantitative results may be significantly off from the exact results, regardless of the error mitigation.
-Even to obtain qualitatively correct results, a limitation to few qubits and low-depth circuits \cite{Lierta_Quantum_2018,Aydeniz_npj_2020,Grimsley_nc_2019} is necessary to reduce the influence of the operation errors in NISQ quantum computers.
+The difficulty in using NISQ hardware to measure topological invariants stems from the inherent errors due to the non-fault-tolerant quantum hardware; the issues of noise are omnipresent within NISQ hardware calculations \cite{Preskill_Quantum_2018}, and advanced error mitigation strategies often have to be deployed before even \emph{semiquantitative} results are obtained \cite{Kandala_Nature_2019,Hamilton_QMI_2020}.
+These strategies may not suffice; the quantitative results may differ significantly from the exact results, regardless of error mitigation.
+Even to obtain qualitatively correct results, limitation to a few qubits and low-depth circuits \cite{Lierta_Quantum_2018,Aydeniz_npj_2020} is usually necessary to reduce the influence of the gate errors in NISQ quantum computers.

-Here we develop quantum circuits\textemdash based on holonomy\textemdash that can measure topological invariants of models, and do so in a noise-resistant (or even noise-free) manner.
-Our strategy is to construct a general quantum circuit to measure the parallel transport of the wavefunction in the base space.
-These determine the connection of the wavefunction bundle, which permits the calculation of topological invariants in a gauge-invariant fashion.
-We demonstrate this idea by showing how to measure the Chern number, the winding of the Zak phase, and the ensemble geometric phase (a density matrix generalization of the Zak phase) for a model of chiral $p$-wave superconductors.
-Strikingly, the Chern number can be measured \emph{exactly} on NISQ hardware without any error, even when the system is tuned close to a topological phase transition.
-We are not aware of any other error-free measurements obtained from NISQ hardware.
-The winding of the Zak phase and ensemble geometric phase are less robust, but can still qualitatively determine different topological phases.
+Here we develop quantum circuits\textemdash based on holonomy\textemdash that can measure topological invariants of models, and do so in a error-resistant (or even error-free) manner.
+Our strategy is to construct a general quantum circuit to measure the parallel transport of wave functions in the base space.
+This determines the connection of the wave function bundle, which permits the gauge-invariant calculation of topological invariants.
+Importantly, by relying on global properties of the wave function, an integer result can be obtained without any rounding as long as the errors acquired from the quantum hardware fall below a maximal noise threshold.